minghuig/bear-facial-id-app/README.md

 # Only Bears

-A shared photo library for identifying individual bears.
+A shared photo library for identifying individual brown bears.
 Upload field photos, find bear heads automatically, and compare them with confirmed reference photos.
 People make the final identity decisions; model suggestions help with the review.

+The app is intended for brown bear photos.
+Its identification model was trained on brown bears and has not been validated for black bears, other species, or generic photo matching.
+See [model provenance](docs/INFERENCE.md) for details.

+This is a just-for-fun vibe coded app made with Codex, inspired by a trip to McNeil River.

 **[Open the app](https://d1u7h1fs60yvpr.cloudfront.net/)** · Invite-only Google sign-in · **[Roadmap](ROADMAP.md)**

+## Research foundation and credits

+Only Bears builds on the pose-aware brown-bear re-identification research of **Beth Rosenberg, Mu Zhou, Nathan Wolf, Mackenzie Weygandt Mathis, Bradley P. Harris, and Alexander Mathis**:

+> Rosenberg, B., Zhou, M., Wolf, N., Weygandt Mathis, M., Harris, B. P., & Mathis, A. (2026). “[Individual identification of brown bears using pose-aware metric learning](https://doi.org/10.1016/j.cub.2025.12.022).” *Current Biology*, 36(3), 645–659.e14.
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/41558480/).

+The recognition worker includes adapted PoseSwin code from the Mathis Lab’s official [BrownBear_ReID repository](https://github.com/amathislab/BrownBear_ReID).
+We gratefully acknowledge the paper’s authors and the repository’s contributors for making this work available.
+See [Acknowledgements and research provenance](ACKNOWLEDGMENTS.md) for the pinned source revision, scope, and licensing notes.

 ## How it works